 Function for calculating the SUM of observations

 You could calculate the sum of observations using Score1+Score2+Score3.
-However, there is a more efficient way of computing the sum of observation in SAS.
+However, there is a more efficient way of computing the sum of observations in SAS.

 The SUM